ramonrabello/Kiphy/README.md

 # What is KIPHY?
 KIPHY is a simple app that shows animated GIFs from GIPHY.com.
 This app was develop in my early days of Kotlin learning.
 It was written 100% in Kotlin, using:

-.
-Model-View-Presenter (MVP) presentation architecture pattern .
-Glide 4 for displaying animated GIFs
+.Model-View-Presenter (MVP) presentation architecture pattern .Glide 4 for displaying animated GIFs
-.
-Retrofit 2 for REST API calls
+.Retrofit 2 for REST API calls
-.
-Gson for parsing JSON objects from GIPHY API endpoints .
-Material Design Support Library
+.Gson for parsing JSON objects from GIPHY API endpoints .Material Design Support Library
-.
-Android Studio 3.0 Preview (w/ Kotlin built-in support)
+.Android Studio 3.0 Preview (w/ Kotlin built-in support)

 # Cloning the repo
 ## Using command line